ubitux/ShaderWorkshop/README.md

 ## Usage

 ```
-shader-workshop /path/to/fragment/shaders
+sw-server /path/to/fragment/shaders
 ```

-If unspecified, `shader-workshop` will use the examples directory.
+If unspecified, `sw-server` will use the examples directory.

 All the `.frag` files in that directory will be tracked and accessible through the web interface.